vesense/apachecon-acasia/content/tracks/community.md

 ---
 title: Community
-trackchairs: "tison, Nadia Jiang, Ted Liu"
+trackchairs: "Nadia Jiang, Ted Liu"
 ---

 Why ASF believes "Community over Code"?
 There is more to open source than just code contribution.